deltachat/deltachat-pages/it/verify_downloads.md

 ---
-title: Verifica Download
+title: Verify Downloads
-lang: en
+lang: it
 ---